 According to a study published in The Journal of Patient Safety: “a lower limit of 210,000 deaths per year was associated with preventable harm in hospitals.”
 However, due to the “incompleteness” of medical records and known tendency for hospitals not to report errors, this number is estimated to be as high as 400,000 deaths per year.
-This places the area of medical malpractice or negligence as one of the leading causes of death in the United States, behind cancer and chronic lower respiratory diseases according to the Centers for Disease Control (CDC).
-If you or a loved one was a victim of medical malpractice, contact our Philadelphia malpractice attorneys or read on to find out what you should know about malpractice and how much you could recover in claim for damages.
+This makes medical malpractice one of the leading causes of death in the United States, just behind cancer and chronic lower respiratory diseases.

 What is Medical Malpractice?

 Medical malpractice occurs when a doctor, nurse, hospital, rehab facility, or other health care provider acts below the standard of care expected and, as a result, causes harm to a patient to whom they owed a duty of care.
 The negligence can occur through the action of the medical professional or through their failure to act.
-Medical malpractice might be the result of diagnosis errors, medical treatment, health management, or aftercare treatment, and in some cases there may be multiple parties responsible for the malpractice.
+Medical malpractice might be the result of diagnosis errors, medical treatment, health management, or aftercare treatment.
+In some cases, there may be multiple parties responsible for the malpractice.

 Types of Medical Malpractice